ceciliavision/delaunay_triangulation/README.md

-# delaunay_triangulation
+# Delaunay Triangulation
+Quad-edge data structure with divide-conquer method

-# to make the target, in the root directory, type:
+# To make the target, in the root directory, type:
 make